smacke/ffsubsync/docs/index.rst

-.. subsync documentation master file, created by sphinx-quickstart on Mon Dec  2 17:06:18 2019.
+.. ffsubs documentation master file, created by sphinx-quickstart on Mon Dec  2 17:06:18 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to subsync's documentation!
+Welcome to FFsubs's documentation!
 ====================================

 .. toctree::